icegotcha/personal-puppeteer/README.md

 **Note:** Do not send pull requests to this repository to add a new tenant.
 Instead, please deploy `personal-puppeteer` to your own account.

 1. Generate an RS256 keypair for JWT signing.
+See [this gist](https://gist.github.com/ygotthilf/baa58da5c3dd1f69fae9).

 2. Edit [api/auth.ts](./api/auth.ts) and add a new entry to the `allowList`.